 DLP students come from a variety of professional backgrounds.
-The most common fields represented are: government agencies, non-profit management, homeland security and defense, emergency management, health-care, and higher education administration.
-Most students are mid to high level managers and executives.
+The most common fields represented are: government agencies, nonprofits, homeland security and defense, emergency management, healthcare, and higher education administration.
+Most students are middle- to high-level managers and executives.

 I have taken some graduate courses at Northeastern or another university.
 Can I apply transfer credits to this program?